rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 A histogram of the contact data distribution can be plotted by setting ``--plot_histogram 1``.
 This can be used only when single heatmaps are plotted.

-To plot the observed inter-chromosomal heatmap chr6-chr3 using the single contact matrix run the following (of course in this case you can only plot one matrix at the time):
+To plot the **observed inter-chromosomal heatmap chr6-chr3 passing the single contact matrix as input** run the following (in this case you can only plot one matrix at the time):
 ```unix
 # Observed data
 python ./HiCtool-master/scripts/HiCtool_global_map_analysis.py \